aithunderbolt/SlotSelector/README.md

    CREATE POLICY "Enable read for all users" ON slots
      FOR SELECT USING (true);

+   CREATE POLICY "Enable update for all users" ON slots
+     FOR UPDATE USING (true);

    -- Registrations table policies
    ALTER TABLE registrations ENABLE ROW LEVEL SECURITY;